Hungarian Weapons - Frommer Stop Pistols

 7.65 cal.
 Bullet weight: 4.65g, Shell weight: 2.85g, Powder weight: .23g

-Muzzle velocity: 300m/s [987 fps] (7.65mm cartridge)
+Muzzle velocity: 342m/s [1125 fps] (7.65x17mm Frommer Long cartridge)

 Max. penetration: 150mm [6"] thick pine board

 This Frommer design appeared in 1912 and was adopted by the Honvédség, (incorrectly called 'Honvéd'), the Hungarian element of the Austro-Hungarian Army.
 It's designation was 'Frommer Stop', it had no model number.
 The international word 'Stop' meant 'to stop' the target.
-During WW1 the Frommer Stop pistols were also sold to Germany, Bulgaria and Turkey
+During WW1 the Frommer Stop pistols were also sold to Germany, Bulgaria and Turkey.

 The designation '19.M' (Model 19) was given after it was adapted 'again' in 1919 by the new independent Hungarian Army and official Hungarian documents indicate that this is the correct model designation.
 It subsequently became the official service pistol of the Hungarian army, police, gendarmerie and secret police.
 It remained in military and police hands until 1945, though theoretically, mostly in the Army, replaced by later models.